solid/solidproject.org/_posts/this-week-in-solid/2019-09-19-this-week-in-solid.md

 This week there are no updates or new [apps](https://github.com/solid/solid-apps), [Pods](https://github.com/solid/pods), or [identity providers](https://github.com/solid/solid-idp-list).

 ## Solid Development
 The Solid standard is currently referred to as [the specification](https://github.com/solid/specification) and is being led by the [editors](https://github.com/solid/specification/milestones).
-The focus at the moment is to define the scope of a Solid spec deliverable for December by [submitting issues to the specifciation repository](https://github.com/solid/specification/issues).
+The focus at the moment is to define the scope of a Solid spec deliverable for December by [submitting issues to the specification repository](https://github.com/solid/specification/issues).
 On the 27th December the editors will finalise the decision on which issues to include in the December deliverable scope by organising them into a defined [milestone](https://github.com/solid/specification/milestones).

 ## Updates on Solid Projects
 [Solid projects](https://github.com/orgs/solid/projects) are activities happening on the Solid GitHub other than panels.
 Below are the links to where there were active conversations on each of the projects.